Uiuran/stattus4-audio-models/README.md

     * Corrected Bugs from previous commit, pyramidal Hyperparameter automatic has a beta (17/09/2019) **Done**
     * Builder for final model. **Doing**

-  * What is Next ?
-    * Cross-Validation with Spectrogram Data, ~ 400x600, of the order of ~ 100000 units.
-    * Calculus of accuracy and fn parameters.
+  * 30/10/2019
+    * Builder from layers that builds deep parts of the network and receive from Signal layer. **Doing**

   * Future
     * Implementation of Bi-LSTM(RNN) module.
     * Implementation of another Neural Architecture Search Algorithms.